 Sure, years ago a single person was the odd man out, but now we’re nearly half of the adult population.
 Even if couples still reign supreme as the ideal paradigm in our society, our growing numbers and the clear evidence that we are not stereotypical spinsters or eccentric bachelors have changed the balance of power.

 Yet the most severe condemnation comes from within our own ranks — from those singles who are still ashamed because they are not married or are not in a long-term committed relationship.
 They’ve bought into the propaganda left over from the 1950s.
 For them, the “S” word should only be discussed with their best friend, their mother or their therapist.

-They have no problem going to a social event, but add to the description that it’s a party for singles and it becomes something to avoid at all costs.
+They have no problem going to a social event, but add to the description that it’s for singles and it becomes something to avoid at all costs.
+I understand wanting to avoid the kind of affair that’s run by matchmakers and is all about getting you unsingle, but why is it that some of my single friends refuse of be affiliated with the newer, more positive organizations that are all about enjoying life as a single person?
+How ghastly to associate with other people who identify as being single!
 It recalls the famous quote from Groucho Marx: “I wouldn’t join any club that would have me as a member.”